| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 South Florida resident Karen Okenica told ENS she has watched on several

 occasions as contrails "criss-crossed or ran parallel to each other.
-They

 did not dissipate but got thicker and stayed in the sky for quite a while."

-Okenica says she became frightened after gazing through Nikon binoculars and
+Okenica says she became frightened after gazing through Nikon binoculars

-noticing an all-white jet with "plumes" coming from the rear of the plane.
+noticing an all-white jet with "plumes" coming from the rear

 In early December, local newspaper reported that Bethesda Memorial and